11 May What makes a good therapist?

 If we have experienced past difficulty, we are vulnerable to misinformation.
 Misinformation that our minds will assume to be true.
 This can damage a lifetime of relationships, without us being aware that it is taking place (4).
 All therapies attempt to address this processing, with varying techniques and beliefs about what best supports growth and wellbeing.

 We now know that the structure and function of the mind and brain are shaped by experiences (5).
 These experiences get embedded largely through right brain to right brain emotional learning.
 Psychotherapy is a relationship based learning environment.
 Successful therapy draws on the brains ability to relearn in a safe environment.
 How you are able to relearn depends on your therapists ability to stimulate making these new connections in the brain (6).

 Another good article that describes how psychotherapy brings about change is available on the Good Therapy website.
 Click here for direct access.

 “The only person who is educated is the one who has learned how to learn to change” - Carl Rogers

 So what should I look for in a therapist?

-Most importantly, find a therapist you can fully trust.
-Someone that you feel is truly interested in understanding what life is like for you.
+Most importantly, find a therapist you fully trust.
+Someone you feel is truly interested in understanding what life is like for you.

 How well does your therapist pay attention to you?
 Is he or she be flexible in approach in a way that feels good for you?
 A therapist that keeps up to date with recent developments, is part of a professional association, is involved in training and their own therapy will also serve as good indicators when you first meet.